tldr-pages/tldr/pages/common/lsar.md

 # lsar

-> List archive file contents.
+> List an archive file's contents.
 > See also: `unar`, `ar`.
 > More information: <https://manned.org/lsar>.

-- List archive file contents:
+- List an archive file's contents:

 `lsar {{path/to/archive}}`